DaniFoldi/ProtoGUI/README.md

-# ProtoGUI Plugin for BungeeCord
+# ProtoGUI Plugin for BungeeCord and Velocity

 ## Features